Location: 2627 Wilshire Blvd, Santa Monica, CA 90403. (310) 586-7469

 Rating: Very Izakaya

-When an old co-worker of mine from Ramen Roll invited me out to drink (and eat) at a local Izakaya (Japanese Tavern) little did I realize that it was the old Akbar Santa Monica space.
+I first went here when an old co-worker of mine from Ramen Roll invited me out to drink (and eat) at a local Izakaya (Japanese Tavern) little did I realize that it was the old Akbar Santa Monica space.
+Since then I’ve been back again.

 As Akbar, it was always a favorite of mine and…